 Using dehumidifiers and air purifiers in the bedroom can help remove moisture from the air, making it easier for your body to maintain its core temperature.
 There are also products designed to absorb excess humidity, such as gel sheets or bamboo charcoal quilts.
 Dehumidifying crystals made of silica gel and clay powder can also help reduce moisture in smaller spaces like a wardrobe or closet.

 Living in Florida can be a challenge when sleeping in the warmer months.
 By creating an environment conducive to restful sleep, you can enjoy better nights and wake up feeling refreshed and ready for your day.
 To explore high-quality bedding options designed to help you sleep comfortably in Florida’s climate, come to Land of Sleep!
-Our Sarasota and Venice, FL, mattress stores are filled with comfortable and cooling mattress options all ready to help you sleep best.
+Our Sarasota and Venice, Florida mattress stores are filled with comfortable and cooling mattress options all ready to help you sleep best.

 New Call-to-action

-Tags: Sleep Tips
+Tags: Sleep Tips, Sleep Health